353words/looping/README.md

 Go 1.22 added [`range over function` experiment](https://tip.golang.org/wiki/RangefuncExperiment).
 Go lacks a standard iterator protocol, and this is an attempt to make one.
-The idea is that you will produce the values in a function, and every time you have a value you pass it to a `yield` function that will handle the value.
+The idea is that you will produce the values in a function, and every time you produce a value you pass it to a `yield` function that will handle the value.
-The `yield` function call also let you know when the iteration is done and there's no need to produce more values.
+The `yield` function call also lets you know when the iteration is done and there's no need to produce more values by returning `false`.

 _NOTE: If you are familiar with Python's generators - it's the same idea._